StevenMamet/qiime2-P2IRC/README.md

 `--jobs N
 `
 refers to how many processors the command will tap into.
 The max will depend on your machine.
 My computer only has 4, so let's use that here.
 The command assumes the data are in a folder in your active directory called "raw_data".

-For this to work, you should have the latest version of cutadapt (version 2.1) installed.
-I found I couldn't install it in the qiime2 environment and had to install in my base environment.
-I run the cutadapt step outside of qiime2.

 `
 conda install cutadapt